-InterRent REIT generates revenues, cash flows and earnings from two separate sources: rental operations and from the sale of revenue producing properties.
-InterRent REIT's largest and most consistent source of income is its rental operations, which involves leasing individual suites to tenants for lease terms ranging from month-to-month to twelve-month leases.
-InterRent REIT also generates income from the sale of revenue-producing properties.
+InterRent REIT generates revenues, cash flows and earnings from rental operations and from the sale of revenue producing properties.
+InterRent REIT's largest and most consistent source of income is its rental operations, which involves leasing individual suites to tenants for lease terms ranging from month-to-month to twelve-months.